dgattey/smackdown/README.md

-# smackdown
+# Smackdown
-A smackmeter visualizing the sentiment of twitter users about the Super Bowl
+A smackmeter visualizing the sentiment of Twitter users about the Super Bowl.
+Check it out at http://smack.dylangattey.com!

-## Pushing to Heroku
-git subtree push --prefix backend heroku master